 Unit summary

-The purpose of The purpose of this unit is to develop knowledge, understanding and skills in developing, maintaining
+The purpose of this unit is to develop knowledge, understanding and skills in developing, maintaining

-and using reco rds and reports.
+and using records and reports.

 Assessment

-This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.
+This unit is internally assessed using an externally set and internally marked assessment of learning.

-Mandatory Achieved/not Level 4 5 credits 38 GLH (includes 15
+Mandatory Achieved/not yet achieved Level 4 5 credits 23 GLH 15 Work/ placement

-yet achieved work/placement hours)
+yet achieved GLH

-Learning outcomes (Los) Assessment criteria (AC) The learner will: The learner can: Understand the legal and organisational Specify own responsibilities and those of others when recording information and producing reports requirements for recording information and providing reports 1.2 Explain the legal requirements and agreed ways of working for the security and confidentiality of information 2.
-Be able to prepare 2.1 Support individuals to participate in the preparation of reports professional records and reports that meet legal 2.2 Produce accurate and coherent records and reports that can be understood by those who have a right to see them requirements and 2.3 Maintain accurate, complete, retrievable and up-to-date records agreed ways of working 2.4 Ensure that records and reports comply with legal and organisational requirements Explain how to balance the tension between confidentiality and openness in records and reports 2.6 Use information communication technology (ICT) systems for the collection and storage of information 2.7 Use ICT that supports information exchange within and across disciplines and organisations Be able to use records and reports to inform 3.1 Clarify the accuracy of records and reports with individuals and others judgements and 3.2 Respond to feedback from those who receive records and reports decisions 3.3 Demonstrate the use of facts and evidence-based opinions within records and reports 3.4 Evaluate how own records and reports provide evidence for the basis of judgements and decisions
+Learning outcomes (Los) Assessment criteria (AC) The learner will: The learner can: 1.
+Understand the legal and organisational 1.1 Specify own responsibilities and those of others when recording information and producing reports requirements for recording information and providing reports 1.2 Explain the legal requirements and agreed ways of working for the security and confidentiality of information 2.
+Be able to prepare 2.1 Support individuals to participate in the preparation of reports professional records and reports that meet legal 2.2 Produce accurate and coherent records and reports that can be understood by those who have a right to see them requirements and 2.3 Maintain accurate, complete, retrievable and up-to-date records agreed ways of working 2.4 Ensure that records and reports comply with legal and organisational requirements 2.5 Explain how to balance the tension between confidentiality and openness in records and reports 2.6 Use information communication technology (ICT) systems for the collection and storage of information 2.7 Use ICT that supports information exchange within and across disciplines and organisations 3.
+Be able to use records and reports to inform 3.1 Clarify the accuracy of records and reports with individuals and others judgements and 3.2 Respond to feedback from those who receive records and reports decisions 3.3 Demonstrate the use of facts and evidence-based opinions within records and reports 3.4 Evaluate how own records and reports provide evidence for the basis of judgements and decisions

-- 1. Understand the legal and organisational requirements for recording information and providing reports - 1.2 Agreed ways of working policies and procedures where they exist. - 2.
-Be able to prepare professional records and reports that meet legal requirements and agreed ways of working - 2.1 Individuals an individual is someone requiring care or support. - 3.
-Be able to use records and reports to inform judgements and decisions - 3.1 Others may include: - team members and colleagues - other professionals
+1. Understand the legal and organisational requirements for recording information and providing reports

+1.2 Agreed ways of working:

+Policies and procedures where they exist.

+2. Be able to prepare professional records and reports that meet legal requirements and agreed ways of working

+2.1 Individuals:

+An individual is someone requiring care or support.

+3. Be able to use records and reports to inform judgements and decisions

+3.1 Others may include:

+- team members and colleagues - other professionals